nisrine/Fault-Injection-Tool/README.md

    - zerobyte: sets the specified  address  byte to zero.
    - zeroword: sets the specified  address  word to zero.
    - nop: sets the specified  address  byte to the x86 NOP code (0x90).
+   - armnop: sets the specified address byte and the next byte to the ARM NOP (0x00BF)
    - flip: flips the specified  address  byte s  bit .
    - tamper: changes the value of a byte to  value .
    - jump: sets the specified  address  jump to jump to  target  location.